Frequently Asked Questions

 Monthly: $7.84 – $1,250

 Annually: $101.92 - $15,000

-At launch, Comingle will be accessible to anyone in the U.S. with a bank account that's been active for at least 3 months and is registered for online banking.
+At launch, Comingle will be accessible to anyone 18 years of age or older in the U.S. with a bank account that's been active for at least 3 months and is registered for online banking.
 Once we're up and running in the U.S., we hope to make Comingle accessible to other countries, and provide options for those without bank accounts.

 To ensure the integrity of the system, each Comingle member provides access to their online banking using a third-party service called Plaid

 , a secure and well-established system for linking banks to electronic financial services.
 (If you use apps like Venmo, Acorns, or Coinbase, then you've used Plaid before.)

 While our aim is to make the sign-up process as simple and noninvasive as possible, it may often be necessary for members to authorize a "soft" credit inquiry or connect additional accounts before they can receive their dividend.

 Once a bank connection is established, Comingle is alerted when a deposit is made in your account.
 7% of the deposited amount becomes part of your contribution.